 10 salon interior décor and design tips for 2025

-Salon interior design is a key factor for guests deciding where to booking.
-For some, the highest priority may be hygiene or comfort while others want to feel welcomed into a stylish or relaxing space.
-If you're planning to open a new location, or redecorate your current space, these salon interior design concepts can serve as inspiration to help you make a strong first impression.
+Salon interior design is a key factor for guests deciding where to book.
+For some, the highest priority may be hygiene or comfort, while others want to feel welcomed into a stylish or relaxing space.
+If you're planning to open a new location or redecorate your current space, these salon interior design concepts can serve as inspiration to help you make a strong first impression.

 In 2025, the top salons will create spaces that engage all the senses while visually showcasing their brand identity.
 Ready to transform your space?
 Here are 10 salon interior design ideas and décor inspiration to get you started...